ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 10.10 Non-Binding Summary
 Exhibit 5 (Key Terms Summary) is provided for convenience only.
 If there is any inconsistency, this Agreement controls.

+### 10.11 No Waiver; No Course-of-Performance Modification; Voluntary Acts Not Obligations
+(a) **No Waiver by Conduct.** No failure, delay, or omission by any Party in exercising any right, remedy, power, or privilege under this Agreement shall operate as a waiver.
+No waiver shall be effective unless set forth in a written instrument signed by the waiving Party and expressly identified as a waiver of a specified provision.

+(b) **No Implied Amendment / No Course-of-Performance Modification.** The Parties agree that their course of performance, course of dealing, or any informal practice (including voluntary payments, assistance, gifts, shared purchases, or any conduct outside this Agreement) shall **not** amend, modify, expand, or limit this Agreement, and shall **not** create arrears, reliance/expectation damages, or any support-like obligation, except to the extent a modification is made by a written amendment in accordance with Section 10.2 or is required by a final arbitration award, court order, or applicable law.

+(c) **Outside Payments / Assistance.** Any payment or benefit provided by one Party to the other Party outside the Vehicle Account (or not executed as a B Distribution under this Agreement) is presumed to be voluntary and non-precedential and shall not be used to imply an obligation to continue such payments or benefits.

+(d) **Reservation of Rights.** All rights and remedies of the Parties under this Agreement are cumulative and may be exercised as often as deemed necessary, subject to the dispute resolution provisions herein.

 ---